About Us

 Shipping

 Madison started at Western Canoe and Kayaking in May of 2022.
 She has enjoyed paddle boarding for several years now.
 Camping and outdoor activities has been something she has been interested in for most of her life, as she participated in lots of camping activities and outdoor excursions as a girl guide.
-It is great being a part of the team at WCK, I can’t wait to learn more!
+She thinks it's great being a part of the team at WCK, and can't wait to learn more!

 Rylan